Sound approximate and asymptotic probabilistic bisimulations for PCTL: Up-to- Bisimilarity

-\begin{example} We use up-to-$\stepsN,\distD$ bisimilarity to compare the behavior of the ideal padlock $\stateQ_{\sf ok}$ and the real one, in any of its states, when observed for $\stepsN$ steps.
+\begin{exa} We use up-to-$\stepsN,\distD$ bisimilarity to compare the behaviour of the ideal padlock $\stateQ_{\sf ok}$ and the real one, in any of its states, when observed for $\stepsN$ steps.
 When $\stepsN=0$ bisimilarity trivially holds, so below we only consider $\stepsN>0$.

 We start from the simplest case: bisimilarity does not hold between $\stateQ_{\sf ok}$ and $\stateQ_{\sf err}$.
 Indeed, $\stateQ_{\sf ok}$ and $\stateQ_{\sf err}$ have distinct labels ($\lab(\stateQ_{\sf ok})=\emptyset\neq\setenum{{\sf err}}=\lab(\stateQ_{\sf err})$), hence we do not have $\stateQ_{\sf ok} \crysim{\stepsN}{\distD} \stateQ_{\sf err}$, no matter what $\stepsN>0$ and $\distD$ are.